jiteshkaranjkar/eShoppingTrolley/README.md

 - Services - Application Service layer which implements contracts and abstracts calls to Repository layer.
 - Repository - A Persitence layer with the idea of abstracting the data access concerns and option to use preferred data access technology.
 - Tests - Unit Test using xUnit.net, Moq and InMemoryDatabase for more efficient unit testing and used TestHost for TestFixture.
 Unit test for React app is pending.
-- Application deployed in Azure -
+- Application deployed in Azure (Done) - https://shoppingtrolley.azurewebsites.net/
-- Have built a dashboard to monitor services and application (pending)
+- Have built a dashboard to monitor services and application (Done).

 ## Application Results
 Application structure results in following: